sandbands/cs-resources/compsci-guide.md

-Does one need any certifications to get hired?
+## **Does one need any certifications to get hired?**

-- This varies per job title / role, and employer(s)
+- This varies per job title / role, and employer(s).
+But for most, certifications are required.

-Is Computer Science hard?

-- At first it might look complex and hard -- and it might even be hard, but if you stay consistent with your courses, obtain the information from your resource(s) properly, you'll be on the path to become a pro.